YoungjunNa/feed-initial/README.md

 ```

 #### feed.compare
-feed.compare function compare each result of feed composition
+feed.compare function compares each result of feed composition.

 ``` r
 # extract the result